dcramer/panelkit/README.md

 REACT_APP_HASS_URL=http://localhost:8123
 REACT_APP_HASS_ACCESS_TOKEN=
 ```

+In development we're currently reading config from `public/config.js`, which is version controlled and not ideal.

 You may also want to disable context menu when testing against mobile profiles.
 This can be done in your Chrome console: